heybenji/flowerstothepeople/README.md

 # flowerstothepeople
-Website for Flowers to the People
+Website for Flowers to The People